 - Nitrofurantoin can modify a number of laboratory test results such as –

 - Glucose determination using Benedict´s solution may yield a false-positive result.

 - Levels of bilirubin, alkaline phosphatase, and blood urea nitrogen may be spuriously elevated.

 Your doctor should be notified before taking any medicine along with this drug.

 Contraindications of Nitrofurantoin

-- Nitrofurantoin should not be used in patients with known hypersensitivity to nitrofurantoin.
+Nitrofurantoin should not be used in patients with the following medical condition:

 - Nitrofurantoin is contraindicated in pregnant patients during pregnancy term (38-42 weeks), when the onset of labor is forthcoming and during labor and delivery